 \section{Abstract}

 Mangroves are critical for climate-change mitigation, requiring reliable monitoring for effective conservation.
-While deep learning has emerged as a powerful tool for mangrove detection, its progress is hindered by the limitations of existing datasets.
-In particular, many resources provide only annual map products without curated single-date image-mask pairs, limited to specific regions rather than global coverage, or remain inaccessible to the public.
-To address these challenges, we introduce MANGO, a large-scale global dataset comprising 42,703 labeled image-mask pairs across 124 countries.
-To construct this dataset, we retrieve all available Sentinel-2 imagery within the year 2020 for mangrove regions and select the best single-date observations that align with the mangrove annual mask.
-This selection is performed using a target detection-driven approach that leverages pixel-wise coordinate references to ensure adaptive and representative image-mask pairings.
-We also provide a benchmark across diverse semantic segmentation architectures under a country-disjoint split, establishing a foundation for scalable and reliable global mangrove monitoring.
-The datasets and code is available at \href{https://github.com/ROKMC1250/MANGO}{https://github.com/ROKMC1250/MANGO}.
+While deep learning has advanced mangrove detection, its progress is hindered by existing datasets that lack curated single-date image-mask pairs, cover limited regions, or are inaccessible to the public.
+To address these challenges, we introduce MANGO, a large-scale global dataset of 42,703 labeled image-mask pairs across 124 countries.
+MANGO is constructed through a general selection framework that automatically pairs each annual mangrove label with the most representative single-date Sentinel-2 acquisition by ranking candidates.
+We further provide a benchmark across diverse semantic segmentation architectures, establishing a foundation for scalable and reliable global mangrove monitoring.
+The dataset and code is available at \href{ https://github.com/ROKMC1250/MANGO}{ https://github.com/ROKMC1250/MANGO}